Weather Experts Concerned About Impact Of Colorado's 'Very Rare' Dry Winter

 Bolinger is the Assistant State Climatologist at Colorado’s Climate Center at Colorado State University.
 She says November is chalking up to be one of the warmest on record.

-“When you take that warmer than average and dryer than average and put them together, it also means in the higher elevations you are not getting snowpack,” she said.
+“When you take that warme-than-average and dryer-than-average and put them together, it also means in the higher elevations you are not getting snowpack,” she said.

 “It’s very, very rare.
 It’s record breaking as far as the lateness of the season,” Hanson said.